4 Practical Business Exit Strategies: How to Exit a Business

 Reduced risk

-Selling a business can also provide a sense of relief from the risks and uncertainties of entrepreneurship.
+Selling a business can also provide relief from the risks and uncertainties of entrepreneurship.

 New opportunities

-The sale of the business can provide the financial security and flexibility needed to pursue these new opportunities.
+The business sale can provide the financial security and flexibility needed to pursue these new opportunities.

 Personal satisfaction